Key Takeaways for Restaurant Loyalty Programs

 How much does a restaurant loyalty program cost?

-Costs vary widely.
-Simple digital punch-card apps may cost $50–$100 per month per location.
-Fully integrated white-label apps that connect directly to your POS system can range from $200 to $500+ per month, plus setup fees.
+The cost of a restaurant loyalty program varies depending on the technology and level of integration.
+Simple digital punch-card apps may cost between $50 and $100 per month per location.
+Fully integrated loyalty platforms that connect directly to your POS system typically range from $200 to $500+ per month, often with additional setup or onboarding fees.

-Do loyalty programs work for the fine dining segment?
+Do loyalty programs work for fine dining restaurants?

 Yes, but they must be structured differently.
-Loyalty programs are not a one-size-fits-all solution.
-Fine dining programs should focus less on discounts and more on exclusivity, such as priority reservations, access to "off-menu" items, or invitations to special events.
+Fine dining loyalty programs should focus less on discounts and more on exclusivity, recognition, and premium guest experiences.
+Examples include priority reservations, invitations to private events, chef’s tastings, or access to limited-time menu items.

 What is the difference between a loyalty program and a rewards program?